getparthenon/skeleton/readme.md

 ### Where can I get a commercial license?

-You can find out more information about getting a commercial license at https://getparthenon.com.
+You can find out more information about getting a commercial license at https://getparthenon.com or email iain@humblyarrogant.io.

 ### How much does a commercial license cost?